20 Team Alignment Exercises for Better Decisions and Execution

-- Observe how much each team understands the rest and how they are able to communicate the job functions.
+- Observe how much each team understands the rest and how they can communicate the job functions

-This exercise not only aligns the different departments in the company, but it also helps to identify opportunities for better collaboration.
+This exercise not only aligns the different departments in the company but also helps to identify opportunities for better collaboration.

 14. Value Proposition Exercise I

 Get your team members to map out their value proposition to the team.
-This should entail why and how they will be creating value to the team and the actionables they will be taking on.
+This should entail why and how they will be creating value for the team and the actions they will be taking on.